-Preheat the oven to 180C/gas 4.
+Preheat the oven to 180°C/350°F/gas 4.
 Put the spinach and a drizzle of olive oil in a large pan over a low heat.
-Add the nutmeg, season with salt and pepper, cover and leave to sweat.
+Add the nutmeg, season with sea salt and black pepper, cover and leave to sweat.
 Help the kids to stir it occasionally until the spinach has cooked down.
 Place in a bowl and set to one side to cool a little.

 Have the kids squeeze the moisture out of the spinach into the bowl.
 Place the spinach on a board so you can chop it up.
-Return the spinach to the liquid in the bowl and get the kids to stir in the ricotta, beaten egg and parmesan.
-Season to taste.
+Return the spinach to the liquid in the bowl.

-4. Sit the piping bag in a jug, fold its edges over the rim, then spoon in the spinach mixture.
+Sit a piping bag in a jug, fold its edges over the rim, then spoon in the spinach mixture.
 Have the kids help pipe the mixture into the cannelloni tubes and lay them in a 20cm x 25cm oven dish.

 Spread the tomato sauce over the cannelloni.
 Pick the remaining basil leaves and scatter most of them over the tomato sauce.
 Slice the mozzarella and lay the slices on top, drizzle with extra-virgin olive oil and season.